 Every year large numbers of crab traps are lost or abandoned due to a variety of reasons.
 These are called "derelict" crab traps.
 Trap loss may result from extreme weather conditions such as tropical storms or hurricanes.
 Strong wind and waves can displace traps or cause them to roll along the bottom submerging the buoy lines and buoy.
-Accidental clippings of the buoy lines by passing vessels, displacement of traps caught in shrimp gear, vandalism, improper disposal of old, unfishable traps and simple abandonment by fishermen are other causes of trap loss.
+Accidental clippings of the buoy lines by passing vessels, displacement of traps caught in shrimp gear, vandalism, improper disposal of old unfishable traps, and simple abandonment by fishermen are other causes of trap loss.

-Derelict traps can "ghost fish!"
-Ghost fishing is what fishing gear does when it has been lost, dumped or abandoned.
-Nets, long lines, fish traps or any man-made contraption designed to catch fish or marine organisms are considered capable of ghost fishing when unattended, and without anyone profiting from the catches, they are affecting already depleted commercial fish stocks.
-Caught fish die and in turn attract scavengers which will get caught in the same net, creating a vicious circle.
+Derelict traps can "ghost fish."
+Ghost fishing is what fishing gear does when it has been lost, dumped, or abandoned.
+Nets, long lines, fish traps, or any man-made contraption designed to catch fish or marine organisms are considered capable of ghost fishing when unattended.
+Without anyone profiting from the catches, the abandoned traps are affecting already depleted commercial crab stocks.
+Caught fish die and in turn attract scavengers, such as crabs, which will get caught in the same net, creating a vicious cycle.

 The removal of these derelict and abandoned crab traps is important to boating safety and crab harvesting efforts.
-Removal of these traps reduces ghost fishing mortality of blue crabs and other marine organisms, reduces hazards to safe navigation and conflicts with other fishing gear.
+Removal of these traps reduces ghost fishing mortality of blue crabs and other marine organisms, reduces hazards to safe navigation, and conflicts with other fishing gear.